-I am curious about products, processes and especially people—what inspires and interests them.
+I am curious by nature, especially about people—what inspires and interests them.
 I’m passionate about storytelling, as a means of accurately explaining information, while enlightening and entertaining readers.
 I’m energetic and happiest when I’m engaged and multi-tasking.
-And whether I’m writing, editing, consulting, volunteering, event planning, exploring, teaching or creating, I’m committed to doing my best work at all times, both for my clients and myself.
+And whether I’m writing, editing, teaching, consulting, volunteering, event planning, handling media relations, or exploring, I’m committed to doing my best at all times, both for my clients and myself.

-Thank you for visiting my web site.
+Thank you for visiting my website.
 Now, I’d like to get to know you better.
-Contact me by email to discuss your communications needs and how I might help you meet them, or even just to introduce yourself.
+Contact me by email to discuss your communication needs and how I might help you meet them, or even just to introduce yourself.
 For more about me, you can also see my profile at the Writers' Federation of Nova Scotia.
+I'm also happy to share my news that I will be receiving a Progress Women of Excellence Award in the Communications and Public Affairs category from the Canadian Progress Club Halifax Cornwallis in November 2014.

 Recent Work »